dennissxz/data-science-handbook/31-regression/11-linear-models.md

+---
+jupytext:
+  formats: md:myst
+  text_representation:
+    extension: .md
+    format_name: myst
+    format_version: 0.12
+    jupytext_version: 1.9.1
+kernelspec:
+  display_name: Python 3
+  language: python
+  name: python3
+---

 # Linear Models

-In this section we introduce linear models from a statistics' perspective.
-The introduction from econometrics' perspective or social science's perspective may be different.
-In short, the statistics' perspective focuses on general multivariate cases and heavily rely on linear algebra for derivation, while the econometrics' or social science's perspective prefers to introduce models in univariate cases by basic arithmetics (whose form can be complicated without linear algebra notations) and extend the intuitions and conclusions into multivariate cases.
+In this section we introduce linear models from a statistics’ perspective.
+The introduction from econometrics’ perspective or social science’s perspective may be different.
+In short, the statistics’ perspective focuses on general multivariate cases and heavily rely on linear algebra for derivation, while the econometrics’ or social science’s perspective prefers to introduce models in univariate cases by basic arithmetics (whose form can be complicated without linear algebra notations) and extend the intuitions and conclusions into multivariate cases.

 <!---
 My handwritten notes for the graduate level course STAT 343 offered by UChicago statistics department can be found [here](../imgs/lm-notes-applied-stat.pdf).
 -->

 Personally, I involved in four courses that introduced linear models, i.e. at undergrad/grad level offered by stat/social science department.
 The style of the two courses offered by the stat departments were quite alike while the graduate level one covered more topics.
-In both undergrad/grad level courses offered by the social science departments, sometimes I got confused by the course materials that was contradictory to my statistics training , but the instructors did not have a clear response...In sum, to fully understand the fundamental and most widely used statistical model, I highly suggest to take a linear algebra course first and take the regression course offered by math/stat department.
+In both undergrad/grad level courses offered by the social science departments, sometimes I got confused by the course materials that was contradictory to my statistics training , but the instructors did not have a clear response…In sum, to fully understand the fundamental and most widely used statistical model, I highly suggest to take a linear algebra course first and take the regression course offered by math/stat department.

 ## Objective